Class Schedule

 Course Objectives

-• Learn about the political institutions of Estonia, Latvia and Lithuania today;
+• Learn about the political and economic institutions of Estonia, Latvia and Lithuania today;

-• Gain an overview of current issues in Baltic politics, economy and society;
+• Engage current issues in Baltic politics, economy and society;

 • Learn how to find and use a variety of primary sources in the study of contemporary issues in the Baltic;

 • Write research that is more than an exercise.
-Student research projects as a group will offer an original introduction to the Baltic political scene today.
+Student research projects will offer an original introduction to the Baltic today.

 Grades